Youth Mentor/Parent Support

 When I was in the thick of raising my neurodivergent child, I desperately wanted someone to hold my hand as we traversed the ablest world.
-I have dedicated my life to helping neurodivergent youth and their families navigate a neurotypical world; including schools, IEP's, doctors, as well as friends and family.
+I help youth with executive functioning, self-advocacy, and independence.
+I have dedicated my life to helping neurodivergent youth and their families navigate a neurotypical world; including youth mentoring, parent coaching, IEP assistance, doctors visits, as well as assisting with inclusion for friends and family.

 As a certified Wired for Reading instructor, I help students with dyslexia and dysgraphia intervention outside of school.
 I am also able to help non-traditional schooling families with homeschool curriculum, instruction, and social activities tailored to the student's specific needs and interests.

 Taproot School is licensed through the state of Washington.

 Being a social being in the world can be tricky for those on the spectrum.
 Our social groups consist of all types of play; interactions around shared interests, parallel play, as well as exploring nature together.
 All activities come from the interests of the group.
 We build, create, bake, and explore.

 As a lifelong learner, writer and educator, I am always on a deep dive into the meaning, expression, and the acquisition of knowledge and language, and how to make it accessible and exciting for all students.
 As a mentor and coach, I assist with executive functioning, self-advocacy, and independence.

 I hold a Masters of Science in Education and am a Washington State Certified Teacher.
 I founded Taproot School, a place that celebrates neurodivergence, in 2012.
 While working with struggling youth, I have witnessed science based, one-on-one intervention create new neural pathways in the brain and change students’ lives.